-First, let's make the firecracker shrimp sauce.
+First, let's make the firecracker sauce.
 This is less of a sauce and more of a double duty marinade and glaze.
 There are many different ways you can make this, with many possible substitutions.

 I use the following ingredients: Chili-garlic sauce, chili oil, sriracha, vinegar, honey, cayenne, lime juice and a bit of salt and pepper.
 Add them to a small bowl.

 Whisk!
 Get it nice and uniform.
 This is all of the flavor, my friends.
 Sweet and spicy, the perfect flavor combination.

 Control the Heat Factor: If you like more of a milder heat, use paprika instead of cayenne and dial back on the sriracha.
 Use more chili-garlic sauce.
 For spicier, use more cayenne or incorporate hotter chili powder.
 You can also use more sriracha or toss in some hot sauce.

 Add the shrimp to a large bowl and add half of firecracker shrimp marinade.
 Toss to evenly coat the shrimp.
 Refrigerate for 5 to 10 minutes, though you can cook immediately if desired.
 You can marinate longer if you'd like to, 30 minutes to 1 hour.

 Cooking the Shrimp.
 Heat the olive oil in a large pan to medium high heat.
 Add the shrimp and cook 2-3 minutes per side, until the shrimp is pink and cooked through.

 TIP: Shrimp cooks up very quickly, so keep an eye on them.
-Don't overcook the shrimp or they can become mealy.
+Don't overcook the shrimp or they can become tough.